nathanmehta/Sports-Analytics-Articles-and-Projects/README.md

 # Sports-Analytics-Articles-and-Projects

-my code for my articles for Sports Analytics Group at Berkeley and personal projects
+my code for my articles for Sports Analytics Group at Berkeley and recent personal projects

 ## HardHit Projection
   Projecting Pro hard hit rates from amateur, first by using a correction to wood bat rates... then conducting regression modeling